wpwham/currency-switcher-woocommerce/readme.txt

 });
 `

+= CoinMarketCap not working? =
+Please make sure you are using at least one Cryptocurrency on your Currency settings.
+You can install [All Currencies for WooCommerce](https://wordpress.org/plugins/woocommerce-all-currencies/) plugin to enable them

 = National Bank of Georgia =
 If you are trying the National Bank of Georgia server option with no success, make sure that your server has the SoapClient library installed and enabled

 == Changelog ==

+= 2.9.2 - 10/09/2018 =
+* Add CoinMarketCap exchange server
+* Add CoinMarketCap question on FAQ

 = 2.9.1 - 10/09/2018 =
 * Add Free Currency Converter API exchange server